rsalmei/alive-progress/README.md

 ## Changelog highlights (complete [here](CHANGELOG.md)):
-- 2.0.0: new system-wide Cells Architecture with grapheme clusters support; super cool spinner compiler and runner; `.check()` tools in both spinners and bars; bars and spinners engines revamp; new animation modes in alongside and sequential spinners; new builtin spinners, bars and themes; dynamic showtime with themes, scroll protection and filter patterns; improved logging for files; several new configuration options for customizing appearance; new iterator adapter `alive_it`; uses `time.perf_counter()` high resolution clock; requires python 3.6+ (and officially supports python 3.9 and 3.10)
+- 2.0.0: new system-wide Cell Architecture with grapheme clusters support; super cool spinner compiler and runner; `.check()` tools in both spinners and bars; bars and spinners engines revamp; new animation modes in alongside and sequential spinners; new builtin spinners, bars and themes; dynamic showtime with themes, scroll protection and filter patterns; improved logging for files; several new configuration options for customizing appearance; new iterator adapter `alive_it`; uses `time.perf_counter()` high resolution clock; requires python 3.6+ (and officially supports python 3.9 and 3.10)
 - 1.6.2: new `bar.current()` method; newlines get printed on vanilla Python REPL; bar is truncated to 80 chars on Windows.
 - 1.6.1: fix logging support for python 3.6 and lower; support logging for file; support for wide unicode chars, which use 2 columns but have length 1
 - 1.6.0: soft wrapping support; hiding cursor support; python logging support; exponential smoothing of ETA time series; proper bar title, always visible; enhanced times representation; new `bar.text()` method, to set situational messages at any time, without incrementing position (deprecates 'text' parameter in `bar()`); performance optimizations